 Transfer credit will be earned with courses taught by local instructors at the University of Mannheim.

-The University of Florida’s Honors Program in Medieval and Early Modern Studies in Mannheim, Germany (close to Heidelberg) offers students the opportunity:
+The University of Florida’s Medieval and Early Modern Studies Abroad Program in Mannheim, Germany (close to Heidelberg) offers students the opportunity:

-- Core course involves excursions to Trier – with the basilica of Constantine and other ancient buildings – where the Roman Empire first became “Holy”; Aachen, home of Charlemagne and the Carolingian renovatio of the Roman Empire; to the Cistercian monastery at Maulbronn, a UNESCO World Heritage Site; to Worms and Speyer, free imperial cities and sites of significant medieval Jewish communities; Nuremberg, where the Holy Roman Empire intersects with Hitler’s infamous “Third Reich”; and a capstone weekend excursion to Vienna, seat of the Habsburg dynasty, with residential palaces, theaters, and museums.
+- The “Walking History of Imperial Europe” involves excursions to Trier – with the basilica of Constantine and other ancient buildings – where the Roman Empire first became “Holy”; to Aachen, home of Charlemagne and the Carolingian renovatio of the Roman Empire; to Nuremberg, where the Holy Roman Empire intersects with Hitler’s infamous “Third Reich”; to Strasbourg, straddling the territories of former national rivals Germany and France and current seat of the European Union; and finally for a capstone weekend to Vienna in the east — century long seat of Habsburg imperial power.

 Students will be housed in dormitories of the University of Mannheim.
 The space in this program is limited and applications are considered on a space-available basis, so please apply early.

-- Program Directors/Instructors in 2016: Will Hasty, Professor of German and Medieval and Early Modern Studies, Co-Director, UF Center for Medieval and Early Modern Studies – email@example.com
+- Will Hasty, Professor of German and Medieval and Early Modern Studies, Co-Director, UF Center for Medieval and Early Modern Studies – email@example.com